 When someone asks me the best places to go scuba diving in the Philippines, Napantao is always on my top 5 list.

-I have done more than 40 dives in Napantao most of which was done in the house reef in the areas where we did reef surveys.
-This was mostly shore entries.
-On weekends, we would take the CCC dive boat and sometimes do fun dive on the North or South Wall.
+I have done more than 40 dives in Napantao most of which were done in the house reef in the areas where we did reef surveys.
+These were mostly shore entries.
+On weekends, we would take the CCC dive boat and sometimes do fun dives on the North or South Wall.

 Napantao basically spoiled me and became the benchmark for all the other dives that followed.
 Suffice to say that compared to Napantao, many dive sites in the Philippines and even in other countries I’ve visited fell short.

 I promised myself that someday I would return to this place where it all began.
 And so last November 2021, I did.